FuelLabs/fuels-ts/docs/packages/fuel-ts-wallet-manager/classes/internal-WalletLocked.md

 ▸ **fund**<`T`\>(`request`): `Promise`<`void`\>

-Adds coins to the transaction enough to fund it.
+Adds resources to the transaction enough to fund it.

 #### Type parameters